Mai Po Marshes

-Mai Po Marshes (米埔濕地; Hong Kong Hakka: Mi3bu4 Sip5ti4) is a nature reserve located in San Tin near Yuen Long in Hong Kong. it is within Yuen Long District.
+Mai Po Marshes (米埔濕地; Hong Kong Hakka: Mi3bu4 Sip5ti4) is a nature reserve located in San Tin near Yuen Long in Hong Kong.
+It is situated within Yuen Long District.

 It is part of Deep Bay, an internationally significant wetland that is actually a shallow estuary, at the mouths of Sham Chun River, Shan Pui River (Yuen Long Creek) and Tin Shui Wai Nullah.
 Inner Deep Bay is listed as a Ramsar site under Ramsar Convention in 1995, and supports globally important numbers of wetland birds, which chiefly arrive in winter and during spring and autumn migrations.
 The education center and natural conservation area is 380 acre wide and its surrounding wetland has an area of 1500 acres (6 km2).
 It provides a conservation area for mammals, reptiles, insects, and over 350 species of birds.